nhoffman/portfolio/content/pages/software.md

 # Tools and applications for the clinical laboratory

 Most of the applications that I write for the clinical laboratory are for internal use.
+Web applications are typically implemented using Python, Flask, and Postgresql (old school, I know).
+My role has often been to design and provide the initial implementation of each application, and then partner with departmental software engineers for ongoing development and maintenance.
 There are a few that I have been able to publish that may be of general interest.

 ## Laboratory Test Guide